syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/getting-started/vscode.md

 documentation: ug
 ---

-# Getting Started with ASP.NET Core in Visual Studio Code using Razor pages
+# Getting Started with ASP.NET Core in VS Code using Razor pages

 This article provides a step-by-step instruction for building ASP.NET Core web application using the [Visual Studio Code](https://code.visualstudio.com/) and ASP.NET Core tag helper.